Arizona Spousal Support Laws, also known as Alimony

 Alimony Laws in Arizona

-Judges might also order spousal maintenance in cases where the parties had a long marriage (i.e. greater than 20 year), or where the lower-earning spouse is unlikely to become independent through work.
+Judges might also order spousal maintenance in cases where the parties had a long-term marriage (i.e. greater than 20 years), or where the lower-earning spouse is unlikely to become independent through work.
 For instance, if an older spouse has always been a homemaker and is going through a gray divorce (i.e. divorce later in life), the court might order the breadwinner spouse to pay spousal maintenance.

 If you have questions about spousal maintenance in your divorce case, you should talk to an experienced spousal support lawyer at Colburn Hintze Maletta.

 Arizona judges are given broad discretion to decide whether a spouse is entitled to maintenance, and if so, the appropriate amount and duration that it should be ordered.
 Although spousal maintenance may be very common in some circumstances, it is never a guarantee, which is why it is important to ensure your case is handled properly.

 ARS 25-319, the statute that governs the award of spousal maintenance in Arizona, divides the issue into two primary sub-issues.

 First, the court must determine whether or not a spouse is entitled to support.
 Second, if the court determines that a spouse is entitled to support, the Court must determine the amount and duration of the support award.

 The following are the statutory factors that the court must consider when deciding whether a person is entitled to receive support:

 - Whether the spouse lacks sufficient property, including property awarded to that spouse during the divorce, to support their reasonable needs;

 - Whether the spouse is capable of generating income in the labor market to be self-sufficient without assistance from the other spouse;